-A. Guidelines
+A. Guidelines:

-1. In countries where influenza is seasonal: (Sample submission guidelines have been sent to the Public Health labs in the U.S.)

-- a.
-Any pre-season isolates and the first isolates (5-10) of the season.
-These isolates can provide important information regarding circulation of strains as compared to the previous season, the match between vaccine and circulating strains, and information necessary for the vaccine formulation for the next year. - b.
-During the coming influenza season, submit one package containing up to thirty representative isolates along with their matching clinical materials every two months from your most recent cases, collected approximately within 4 weeks of shipment - c.
-In order to support the biannual WHO vaccine composition recommendation, you are strongly encouraged to make one shipment in early January and one in middle August, at the latest, to ensure the best value from your viruses allowing inclusion of the analysis results in the very next consultation for WHO recommendation on vaccine composition. - 2.
+- 1. In countries where influenza is seasonal: (The U.S. Public Health labs should follow the CDC Sample submission guidelines which have been sent via APHL) - a.
+Any pre-season specimens.
+These specimens can provide important information regarding circulation of strains as compared to the previous season, the match between vaccine and circulating strains, and information necessary for the vaccine formulation for the next year. - b.
+During the coming influenza season, submit shipments each containing thirty to forty specimens representing all circulating influenza A (H1N1pdm09 and H3N2) and influenza B (B/Victoria and B/Yamagata lineages) viruses.
+Please also consider representatives by types/subtypes, age groups, geographic regions, both ambulatory and hospitalized cases, cases receiving antiviral therapy (e.g. oseltamivir), and deaths/outbreaks.
+Submit the most recent specimens collected (within last 1-2 months). - c.
+In order to support the biannual WHO vaccine composition recommendation, laboratories are strongly encouraged to make one shipment which could be received by CDC in early January and another one for receipt by CDC in middle August, at the latest, to ensure the best value from collected viruses allowing inclusion of the analysis results in the very next consultation for WHO recommendation on vaccine composition. - 2.
 In countries where influenza occurs throughout the year: representative isolates should be sent at regular intervals but no more than ten collected in any two week period. - 3.
 Isolates obtained during outbreaks.
 Outbreaks may occur in immunized populations or in unimmunized populations where the attack rate is high.
 Submit no more than 3 viruses from one outbreak since viruses from an outbreak are usually very similar. - 4.
 Isolates that cannot be typed or subtyped by HAI testing with kit reagents.
 Because it is important to rapidly detect new influenza variants, isolates which are negative when tested with kit antisera should be identified by IFA or real-time RT/PCR (if the technique is available in your lab).
 Any unsubtypeable influenza A isolates should be forwarded to a WHO Collaborating Center within 24 hours. - 5.
 Isolates from persons receiving an antiviral agent or from their contacts that become ill.
 The increased use of antiviral agents for treatment and prophylaxis of influenza in some areas of the world has created the potential for the emergence and spread of antiviral resistant viruses which must be monitored. - 6.
 Isolates from cases of suspected animal-to-human transmission of influenza viruses.
 These are needed to monitor the characteristics of the viruses and to examine the potential for spread.

 Laboratory and epidemiologic information about isolates should be submitted using the enclosed "The Influenza Specimen Submission" form and sent with the shipment of isolates.

-This form can be downloaded from the website: http://www.influenzareagentresource.com/
+This form can be downloaded from the website: www.internationalreagentresource.org

-Recent database improvements allow us to log in your specimens with greater accuracy through the use of the electronic submission form.
+Recent database improvements allow specimen logging with greater accuracy through the use of the electronic submission form.

-PLEASE ATTEMPT HAI TESTING SO THAT THE HA SUBTYPE OF INFLUENZA A ISOLATES CAN BE DESIGNATED ON THIS FORM.
+NOTE: PLEASE ATTEMPT HAI TESTING SO THAT THE HA SUBTYPE OF INFLUENZA A ISOLATES CAN BE DESIGNATED ON THIS FORM.

-B. Shipping Information
+B. Shipping Information: